jonspraggins/MMM-GFDA/README.md

 # Module: GoodFuckingDesignAdvice
-The 'gfda' module is a module for the MagicMirror and is a derrivative of 'gfdas' This module displays a random bit of thought-provoking, and possibly not safe for work, design advice.
+The 'gfda' module is a module for the MagicMirror and is a shameless derivative of the 'compliments' module.
+This module displays a random bit of thought-provoking, and possibly not safe for work, design advice.

 ## Screenshots